Sitka Community Boatyard

 In addition to being a high-value economic engine, a community boatyard will:

-• Keep the vessels Sitka relies on—recreational boats (including sailboats and liveaboards), commercial boats (including non-fishing vessel workboats and tenders), and charter boats (including multi-day charter vessels, guided hunting vessels and sightseeing/eco tour vessels)—operating safely and in a condition that preserves their value
+• Keep the vessels Sitka relies on—recreational boats (including sailboats and liveaboards), commercial boats (including non-fishing vessel workboats and tenders), and charter boats (including multi-day charter vessels, guided hunting vessels, and sightseeing/eco tour vessels)—operating safely and in a condition that preserves their value

 • Save local vessel operators the time and expense of traveling outside Sitka for maintenance and repair work.
 As a major bonus, dollars spent on such activities at Sitka's community boatyard will support our local economy rather than being diverted.